 If you don’t use SiteGround, use WP Rocket, WP Fastest Cache or W3 Total Cache as your caching plugin.
 WP Rocket is a better caching plugin, but it’s not free.
 It is sold for $39.
 However, if you want a free caching plugin with the best quality possible, then install WP Fastest Cache.

-If you use SiteGround, login to your cPanel and go to SuperCacher under Site Improvement Tools.
+If you use SiteGround, login to your cPanel and go to SuperCacher, now called SG Optimizer, under Site Improvement Tools.

 Go to each tab of static cache, dynamic cache, Memcache and turn them on.